 Play permits us to be silly and spontaneous and its important that our children see us like this occasionally.
 It allows us to be children again and have fun.
 Play also provides a chance to study our children and learn their body language.

 During play we learn when it's time to intervene and when it's time to give our children space.
 Finally, play teaches adults patience and understanding.
 While it might be frustrating to watch as your child's stack of blocks continues to tumble down, and you may be tempted to show her exactly what she's doing wrong, resist.
 The vital part of play for parents, especially when it comes to unstructured play, is that it gives our children space and choice.

-Find time for play, the payoff for both you and your child is enormous.
+, the payoff for both you and your child is enormous.